KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

     ![Query result of combining queries](images/sql-analytics-lab5-step5-substep3.png)

-## STEP 6- Ranking Directors Based On Quarterly Movie Revenue
+## STEP 6 - Ranking Directors Based On Quarterly Movie Revenue

 1. We can extend the query by adding a ranking calculation, broken out by quarter within each year, to determine how much each director's films contributed to MovieStream's overall revenue.
+Note that we are reusing techniques from the previous lab, specifically SQL's window functions.
 The last column ranks each director based on the annual revenue of his or her movies.

     ```
     <copy>SELECT